Villanova-AI/villanova_developers/docs/villanova10/docs/getting-started/ent-api.md

 # API Management

-An API claim informs the Entando Platform that a micro frontend (MFE) intends to use the API of a microservice (MS), standardizing authentication across many services.
+An API claim informs the Villanova Platform that a micro frontend (MFE) intends to use the API of a microservice (MS), standardizing authentication across many services.
 This request can be sent within a single bundle or across bundles.
 The abstraction of an API claim eliminates the need to define and manage API endpoints, both in local development and within a running instance.

 ## Internal vs. External API Claim